OfficeDev/outlook-dev-docs/docs/actionable-messages/index.md

 ### Outlook version requirements for actionable messages

-Actionable messages are available to all customer mailboxes on Exchange Online in Office 365 with a supported client.
+Actionable messages are available to all customer mailboxes on Exchange Online in Office 365 or Outlook.com with a supported client.
 The following table lists the availability of actionable messages for current Outlook clients.
 For information on the Office 365 release channels, see [Overview of update channels for Office 365 ProPlus](/DeployOffice/overview-of-update-channels-for-office-365-proplus).

 > [!NOTE]
 > Currently actionable message cards do not change the way that they render when Outlook is in dark mode.
 Support for dark mode for actionable messages is coming soon.